LakshitSinghBishtTM/Abstract-Algebra/README.md

 # Abstract-Algebra
-About Comprehensive notes, solved examples, and key theorems from Abstract Algebra.
+About comprehensive notes, solved examples, and key theorems from Abstract Algebra.